volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

     nodes_per_az = "2"
   }

-  // One of the arguments from this list "block_all_services blocked_services default_blocked_services" must be set default_blocked_services = true
+  // One of the arguments from this list "default_blocked_services block_all_services blocked_services" must be set default_blocked_services = true

-  // One of the arguments from this list "direct_connect_disabled direct_connect_enabled private_connectivity" must be set direct_connect_disabled = true
+  // One of the arguments from this list "private_connectivity direct_connect_disabled direct_connect_enabled" must be set direct_connect_disabled = true

-  // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set
+  // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set logs_streaming_disabled = true

-  log_receiver {
-    name      = "test1"
-    namespace = "staging"
-    tenant    = "acmecorp"
-  }
 }

 ```